wrjodjana/obsidian-vault/Computer Science/Object Oriented Programming.md

-**Definition**: a way of organizing code that uses objects and classes to represent real-world entities and their behavior.
+**Definition**: a way of organizing code that uses objects and classes to represent real-world entities and their behavior

 ### Classes

 **Definition**: a collection of objects, sometimes known as blueprints of objects.
-It defines a set of attributes and methods that created objects (instances) have.
+It defines a set of attributes and methods that created objects (instances) have

 **Example:**
 ```Python